TheSilvered/nest/docs/c_api/c_api-str.md

 Creates a new one-character string with a character of an existing string.

-idx is wrapped to the end if it is negative.
+If `idx` negative it is subtracted to the length to get the actual index.

 **Parameters:**